What is Continuous Threat Exposure Management?

 The concept “Continuous Threat Exposure Management” (CTEM) is coined by Gartner, Inc. and its definition reads as such:

-“Continuous Threat Exposure Management Programme is a set of processes and capabilities that allow enterprises to continually and consistently evaluate the accessibility, exposure and exploitability of an enterprise’s digital and physical assets.”
+“Continuous Threat Exposure Management Program is a set of processes and capabilities that allow enterprises to continually and consistently evaluate the accessibility, exposure and exploitability of an enterprise’s digital and physical assets.”

 A CTEM program promotes oversight and control over an organization’s visibility to hostile actors (i.e., lone, organized, sponsored individuals) who intend to inflict damage.
 Successful oversight in CTEM is dependent on a knowing of several factors: the expanse and worth of all organizational assets and their associated vulnerabilities, the compensatory security controls that surround them; and filtered knowledge about the organization’s threat environment.
 Only then can Security Teams draw on abusiness-relevant risk baseline from which to prioritize vulnerability remediation to reduce their threat exposure.